pooja-bhavani/daily-repo-health-report/README.md

 ## Overview

-The Repository Health Analyzer is an advanced DevOps automation project built using Kestra that continuously analyzes GitHub repositories and generates intelligent DevOps health reports.
+The Repository Health Analyzer is an advanced DevOps automation project built using Kestra+Grof that continuously analyzes GitHub repositories and generates intelligent DevOps health reports.

 This project demonstrates how modern workflow orchestration can automate: